Will TCU cover the spread vs. Georgetown? Betting Trends, Record ATS

 Sportsbook Promo Codes

-- TCU has not played a game this season while listed as the favorite.

-- The Horned Frogs have not been a bigger favorite this season than the -650 moneyline set for this game.
+- The Horned Frogs have a 86.7% chance to win this game based on the implied probability of the moneyline.

-- The moneyline for this contest implies a 86.7% chance of a victory for TCU.
+- The moneyline set for this matchup implies Georgetown has a 19% chance of walking away with the win.

 TCU vs. Georgetown Over/Under Stats